Maxx Williams: Personal life

 His father, Brian Williams, and his grandfather, Robert Williams, played in the NFL.
-Brian Williams was a three-year letterman at center at Minnesota and was selected in the first round (18th overall) by the New York Giants in the 1989 NFL Draft.
-Robert Williams was a quarterback at Notre Dame and was selected by the Chicago Bears in the 1959 NFL Draft.
+Brian Williams was a three-year letterman at center at Minnesota and was selected in the first round (18th overall) by the New York Giants in the 1989 NFL draft.
+Robert Williams was a quarterback at Notre Dame and was selected by the Chicago Bears in the 1959 NFL draft.
 His mother, Rochelle Williams, played volleyball at Minnesota (1984–87).
-His uncle, Ron Goetz, also played football at Minnesota and played two seasons in the World League of American Football and was All-Star in the Canadian Football League.
+His uncle, Ron Goetz, also played football at Minnesota and played two seasons in the World League of American Football and was an All-Star in the Canadian Football League.